To be completed by the practice ✍️

 [INSERT PRACTICE NAME] will use Patient Triage as an Online Consultation platform.
 Patient Triage enables patients to report medical issues, submit an administrative request, and seek self-help guidance.
 The practice usually triages the request and responds within a stated timeframe.
 This protocol outlines appropriate use of the service and how it is embedded in the running of the practice.

 How does Patient Triage work?

-Patients access Patient Triage via a link on the practice's website. accuRx provide the url for this link to the practice, for them to display on their website.
+Patients access Patient Triage via a link on the practice's website.
+Accurx provides the URL for this link to the practice, for them to display on their website.
 When the patient clicks on this link, this opens up a webpage which offers the patient the ability to:

 Seek self-help - this links to NHS guidance